 Executive Director, Office of Hillary Rodham Clinton

-Maura Pally is the executive director for the Office of Hillary Rodham Clinton at the Clinton Foundation.
-Maura joined the Foundation from Bloomberg Philanthropies, where she provided strategic direction for programmatic activities and oversight of operational management.
-Previously, Maura served as the Acting Assistant and Deputy Assistant Secretary of State for Educational and Cultural Affairs.
-She oversaw international exchange programs, including the Fulbright Scholarship Program, and created new programs that engaged people from around the world, including smARTpower and TechWomen.
-Prior to serving at the Department of State, Maura served as deputy counsel for Hillary Clinton's presidential campaign, manager of politics and public policy at Oxygen Media, and special assistant in the Office of White House Counsel under President Clinton.
+Maura Pally is the Executive Director for the Office of Hillary Rodham Clinton at the Clinton Foundation.
+She oversees Secretary Clinton’s Foundation work, including her three central initiatives on early childhood education, women and girls, and efforts to address youth employment.
+Maura joined the Foundation from Bloomberg Philanthropies after serving as the Acting Assistant Secretary of State and Deputy Assistant Secretary of State for Educational and Cultural Affairs overseeing international exchange programs, including the Fulbright Scholarship Program, as well as new programs such as smARTpower and TechWomen.
+Prior to her time at the Department of State, Maura served as Deputy Counsel for Hillary Clinton's presidential campaign, Manager of Politics and Public Policy at Oxygen Media, as well as Special Assistant in the Office of the White House Counsel under President Clinton.
 Maura received a B.A. from Brown University and a J.D. from the University of Southern California.

 Chief Human Resources Officer